Cotton: Fantastic Night Dreams: Ports and re-releases

 In 2019, a new version based on the X68000 port titled Cotton Reboot! was announced by Japanese retailer BEEP and scheduled for release on Microsoft Windows, Nintendo Switch and PlayStation 4.
 Developed by Rocket-Engine, this version is presented in a 16:9 aspect ratio, adds an extra arrange mode for newcomers and features a faithful recreation of the X68000 version.
 The arranged mode also features new voice work based on a cast selected by auditioning, with Minami Miyaki now playing the role of Cotton.
 The PlayStation 4 and Switch versions were made available on February 25, 2021, as both physical and downloadable releases, while the Windows version was released on November 11, 2021, via Steam.
 Additionally, BEEP re-released the original X68000 port.
 In 2020, ININ Games announced that Cotton Reboot! would be released in western regions both physically and digitally for Nintendo Switch and PlayStation 4 on July 20, 2021.
-In December 2020, the original arcade version was re-released as part of the Sega Astro City mini console.
-An update for Cotton Reboot! was announced in April 2021, featuring Appli ke Pumpkin and her hat companion Needle from Cotton 2: Magical Night Dreams as free playable characters, as well as improving screen visibility and bug fixes.
+In December 2020, the original arcade version was re-released as part of the Sega Astro City Mini console.
+An update to Cotton Reboot! was announced in April 2021, featuring Appli ke Pumpkin and her hat companion Needle from Cotton 2: Magical Night Dreams as free playable characters, as well as improving screen visibility and bug fixes.
 Both Appli and Neddle are voiced by Hyo-sei and Yoshinori Ishikawa respectively.
+On November 28, 2024, the arcade version of the game was ported to the PlayStation 4 and Nintendo Switch by Hamster Corporation as part of the Arcade Archives series.